2020 Ghazanchetsots Cathedral shelling: International

-Human Rights Watch's Europe and Central Asia director Hugh Williamson called on Azerbaijan to investigate the attacks: "It has been over a month since Azerbaijan has retaken control of Shusha and the government needs to waste no time in investigating the attacks and holding those responsible to account.
+Human Rights Watch's Europe and Central Asia director Hugh Williamson called on Azerbaijan to investigate the attacks: "...the government needs to waste no time in investigating the attacks and holding those responsible to account.
 Attacks such as these serve no military purpose and all parties should ensure these kinds of attacks are punished and otherwise prevented."

 Aftermath

 Azerbaijani forces seized control of Shusha on 7 November, after a three-day long battle over the city.
 On 10 November, a ceasefire agreement was reached between Armenia and Azerbaijan with Russia's mediation.

 After Azerbaijan's seizure the remaining Armenian population fled the city, while multiple reports started emerging that Armenian cultural heritage was being vandalised and destroyed across the territories under Azerbaijani control.
 Among others, videos and photos of vandalized Ghazanchetsots Cathedral and partially destroyed Kanach Zham church were posted on social media.
 The Armenian Foreign Ministry and the Armenian Apostolic Church issued statements condemning these acts.

 A number of scholars and cultural Institutions, like the Metropolitan Museum of Art, issued pleas for the preservation of cultural heritage in Nagorno-Karabakh, expressing concern and advocating for renewed protection of Armenian cultural heritage in the region.

 On 20 November 2021, the UNESCO Director-General Audrey Azoulay declared the necessity of protecting the monuments of Nagorno-Karabakh and the inadmissibility of attempts to distort their identity.
 She offered to send an independent mission of experts to Nagorno-Karabakh and surrounding districts to draw a preliminary inventory of significant cultural properties.
 The proposal was approved by the member states, reflecting the Declaration of the UNESCO Committee for the Protection of Cultural Property in the Event of Armed Conflict.
 However Azerbaijan did not grant access to the territories, accusing UNESCO of being "bias" and using "double standards".